hotosm/fAIr/docs/overview/where-fair-is-going.md

 ## Current initiatives

-- **fAIrSwipe.** Connects the MapSwipe community to fAIr to create and validate training data.
-See [Field projects](../progress/field-projects.md) and the [community call](https://hotosm.github.io/fAIrswipe-call-2026/).
-- **Open Mapping Gurus.** Community mappers creating training datasets that are released openly, such as the [buildings](https://huggingface.co/datasets/hotosm/fAIr-guru-td-buildings) and [highways](https://huggingface.co/datasets/hotosm/fAIr-guru-td-highways) datasets.
-- **Street-level imagery.** An early experiment with street-level datasets, such as [street-level poles](https://huggingface.co/datasets/hotosm/streetlevel-poles).
+- **Community training data.** fAIrSwipe and the Open Mapping Gurus program create open training data with community mappers; see [Field projects](../progress/field-projects.md).
-- **Crisis response.** Prediction outputs from fAIr have been published to the [Humanitarian Data Exchange](https://data.humdata.org/) for flood and earthquake response.
+- **Crisis response.** Prediction outputs are published as open data for flood and earthquake response; see [Datasets](../datasets/index.md).
-- **Integrating open-source models.** An [open call](https://hotosm.org/en/request-for-proposals/open-call-for-earth-observation-geoai-models/) to bring existing open-source geo-AI models into fAIr, so the platform serves as a shared home for many models.
+- **Integrating open-source models.** An [open call](https://hotosm.org/en/request-for-proposals/open-call-for-earth-observation-geoai-models/) brings existing open-source geo-AI models into fAIr, so the platform serves as a shared home for many models.

-The structured plan is on the [Roadmap](../roadmap/index.md), and field-project status is tracked on [Field projects](../progress/field-projects.md).
+The structured plan is on the [Roadmap](../roadmap/index.md).

 ## The direction